BinhongD-genius/Most-clever-dumb-space-novel-ever/README.md

 ## Repo Introduction
 This is the place where I systemically organize and share the progressing framework of my novel, the work in progress name is Tyrants.
 You will know why.
 The files may not have a consistent language in them.
 It will vary between English, Chinese, French, and my fictional language with a totally different grammar as needed.
-As per my previous need to share with friend, I wrote the word documents in Chinese.
+As per my previous need to share with friend, some raw documents were written in Chinese.
-For the purpose of getting feedbacks and contributions, I will try to keep a mainly English version of each main file.
+For the purpose of getting most feedbacks and contributions, I will try to keep a mainly English version of each main file.
+Also because markdown readability is really a pain for heavily text-based projects, I will forgo the version control and use word documents.

 ## Overview
 Tyrants Universe is a hard science fiction meta-civilization design that simulates advanced interstellar societies through: